 Start with the basics on how to write a business letter using a general format, and review various business letter templates.
 In addition, you can look at these employment-related business letter examples.
 Review more details about formatting and take a look at another example of a business letter format.

-If you like to learn by looking at examples, there are many types of business letters to choose from, such as cover letters, interview thank you letters, follow-up letters, job acceptance and rejection letters, resignation letters, and appreciation letters.
-You’ll find all those and more business and employment-related letter samples in this review of letter samples.
+If you like to learn by looking at examples, there are many types of business letters to choose from, such as cover letters, interview thank you letters, follow-up letters, job acceptance or rejection letters, resignation letters, and appreciation letters.
+You’ll find all those along with business and employment-related letter samples in this review of letter samples.

-Not all business letters are printed out and mailed, so it’s important to review these guidelines for professional emails and letter writing.
+Not all business letters are printed out and mailed.
+If you plan to send an email, review these guidelines for professional emails and letter writing.